 Don't profs say the darndest things? profQUOTES is where you will find amusing things uttered by professors and recorded by students like you.
-If you think one of your professors has said something quotable, send it in (along with their name and the course code) to math NEWS either by email (mathnews@gmail. com) or dropping it in the BLACK BOX, and you will probably find it in the next issue!
+If you think one of your professors has said something quotable, send it in (along with their name and the course code) to mathNEWS either by email (mathnews@gmail. com) or dropping it in the BLACK BOX, and you will probably find it in the next issue!
 It could be an incentive for you to stay awake in class.
-Below are some examples of quotes uttered in classrooms within the last few (or more) years.
+Below are some examples of quotes uttered in classrooms within the last year.